How to Choose An Environmentally Friendly Sunscreen

 Written by Tiantian on June 20th 2019

 Summer is here, do you have any plans?
-If not, Croatia is an excellent choice with endless sunshine, blue skies, pristine and crystal-clear water.
+If not, a vacation in Croatia, or a trip island hopping in Greece are both excellent choices with endless sunshine, blue skies, pristine and crystal-clear water.
 A sunny summer holiday in a coastal location means you’ll need to invest in a sunscreen that allows you to swim, surf, and sunbathe carefree!
 But how do you choose an appropriate sunscreen that doesn’t harm the environment?
 If you are a lazy traveller like me, simply spend two minutes reading this article and by following the tips below, choose the right sunscreen for you!Bad environmental influence brought by eco-unfriendly sunscreens

 Over the past 5 years, several studies have revealed the negative effects of the ingredients found in most sunscreens on corals.
 The high concentration of these chemicals is extremely toxic, and with approximately 14,000 tons of sunscreen deposited into the oceans each year, they have noticeably adverse effects, such as damaging coral DNA and larvae, particularly in areas with a high frequency of divers.

 With the increased frequency of coral bleaching events as a result of climbing ocean temperatures and acidification, it is positive to understand that by choosing the right sunscreen can we contribute to minimizing the threat to corals.
 Though it seems that selecting a sunscreen without toxic chemicals, or better yet, opting for eco-friendly forms of sun protection is quite insignificant, this simple and vital adjustment will help both our corals and the local population have a healthier future.Look out for bad ingredients in sunscreens